Woman Holding an Apple: Description

 The subject stands at three-quarter length, turned to the left, looking at the spectator.
 She has long blonde hair and fair skin, and holds an apple in her hands.
 She wears a green robe, with jewelled border, over a white dress with long sleeves and gold border.

 Analysis

 In 1940, it was published in The Art News as "Portrait of a Lady in Green, presumably Giulia di Gonzaga-Colonna, Duchess of Traeetto".
-In 1941, the Duveen Brothers titled it "Portrait of Giulia di Gonzaga-Colonna [Presumed]".
+In 1941, Duveen Brothers titled it "Portrait of Giulia di Gonzaga-Colonna [Presumed]".
 The tentative identification with the Italian noblewoman of that name is not accepted today, and cannot be sustained with any historical source.
 Indeed, it may not represent a particular woman in the traditional sense of portraiture, but rather an idealised form of female beauty.
 The model may be Lavinia, Titian's daughter, who is known to have posed for several of his pictures.